 The small screen is bigger than ever.
 Television

 Television has exploded the last few years, becoming more vibrant and dynamic than ever.
-Yes, the way people watch TV has changed—tablets, smartphones, binge watching—but these changes have only created more opportunities for innovative thinkers and creators who want to tell visual stories.
+Yes, the way people watch TV has changed—tablets, smartphones, binge watching—but these changes have only created more opportunities for original thinkers and creators who want to tell visual stories.
 Television is the fastest growing and most innovative areas of the industry, thanks to streaming platforms such as Netflix, Amazon, Hulu, Apple, and other new media outlets.
 Boston University’s MS in Television, with concentrations in Producing/Writing and Producing/Management, is one of the few programs that is dedicated solely to this exciting medium.

 Turn extraordinary ideas into must-see television.

 Boston University’s Master of Science in Television teaches you how.
 In three semesters, you’ll gain the knowledge and skills necessary to tell compelling stories, develop ideas and compete successfully, in everything from reality shows to TV dramas, comedies and mini-series.
 You’ll learn from faculty who have extensive professional experience in the subjects they teach.
 Whether you want to produce, manage, write, market, teach or pursue another career avenue, you’ll leave here uniquely prepared and qualified to take on the TV world.

 One industry.
 Two tracks.